The Standard for Satellite Payloads

 EUR 1.5M+ in funded project commitments across ORCHIDE (Horizon Europe, with Thales Alenia Space), CEOS (BPI France 2030), and OSIP (ESA marketplace demonstration).

-Innoflight offers SpaceOS with their CFC-400XS flight computers (200+ units).
-OHB Hellas provides the hardware platform for the ESA-backed Satellite App Store.
+Innoflight offers SpaceOS with their CFC-400XS flight computers (200+ units sold).
+OHB Hellas provides the hardware platform for a joint Satellite App Store project.

 Read about Innoflight partnership →Flight Path

 First payload launched March 2025 on SpaceX Transporter-13.
-In-orbit demonstration of the full CCSDS protocol stack on Clustergate-2, March 2026.
+Clustergate-2 launched March 2026, demonstrating the CCSDS protocol stack with OTA rekeying in orbit.

-Three mission operators evaluating SpaceOS as their primary OS.
+Three mission operators evaluating SpaceOS as their payload runtime.
 Parsimoni was selected for Techstars Space Accelerator (Fall 2025) and incorporated in the U.S.

 Read about our first launch →Technical Resources